Perissodactyla: Modern members

-Odd-toed ungulates (Perissodactyla) comprise three living families with around 17 species—in the horse the exact count is still controversial.
-Rhinos and tapirs are more closely related to each other than to the horses.
-The separation of horses from other perissodactyls took place according to molecular genetic analysis in the Paleocene some 56 million years ago, while the rhinos and tapirs split off in the lower-middle Eocene, about 47 million years ago.
+Odd-toed ungulates comprise three living families with around 17 species—in horses, however, the exact count is still controversial.
+Rhinos and tapirs are more closely related to each other than to horses.
+According to molecular genetic analysis, the separation of horses from other perissodactyls took place in the Paleocene some 56 million years ago, while the rhinos and tapirs split off in the lower-middle Eocene, about 47 million years ago.